What Happens When You Stop Eating Sugar?

 11. Your Cravings Should Diminish

-Sugar cravings can cause a lot of issues in your daily life, and they are generally caused by increased consumption of sugar.
-Yes, it is a vicious cycle, and the continued consumption of sugar has many implications.
-Consider taking a look at our guide on what to eat when craving sugar.
-In the meantime, consider how to decrease your cravings ahead by lowering your daily consumption of sugar.
+Sugar cravings can cause a lot of issues in your daily life, and they are generally compounded by increased consumption.
+Yes, it is a vicious cycle, and the continued intake of sugar has many implications.
+Consider taking a look at our guide regarding what to eat when craving sugar.

-Naturally, if eating sugar has caused addiction and intense cravings, then the most logical conclusion is to stop eating sugar.
-While this appears to be an easy task, there are barriers that can prevent the overall success in quitting sugar.
+Naturally, if eating sugar has caused addiction and intense cravings, the most logical conclusion is to stop eating it.
+While this appears to be an easy task, there are barriers that can prevent your overall success in quitting sugar.

 For starters, many manufacturers add sugar to foods to improve flavor.
 Most restaurants also add sugar to dishes for similar reasons.
 Also, foods and beverages that are advertised as being sugar-free typically contain artificial sweeteners, which are much sweeter than regular sugar.
-With that said, if you can overcome the simple barriers, and you can overcome withdrawal symptoms such as headaches, then you should notice a great difference in your cravings when you stop eating sugar.
+With that said, if you can overcome these barriers and withdrawal symptoms, then you should notice a great difference in your cravings when you stop eating sugar.